arbor-sim/arbor/doc/concepts/recipe.rst

     * Building a simulation from a recipe description must be possible in a distributed system efficiently with minimal communication.
-    * To minimise the amount of memory used in model building, to make it possible to build and run simulations in one run.
+    * Minimising the amount of memory used in model building, making it possible to build and run simulations in one run.

 Recipe descriptions are cell-oriented, in order that the building phase can